claceio/docs/content/docs/QuickStart.md

 clace app promote all
 ```

 or `clace app promote "/disk_usage*"` to promote specific apps.
-Use the `--dry-run` option to verify changes before they are actually applied.
+Use the `--dry-run` option to verify commands before they are actually applied.

 ## Lifecycle without Git